 Nick Jones, businessman

-Jones is the founder and mastermind by the much-imitated global juggernaut Soho House.
+Jones is the founder and mastermind behind the much-imitated global juggernaut Soho House.
 With outposts springing up all over the world, the businessman’s network spreads just as far — and he is praised by the great and the good of the artistic community wherever the members-only club can be found.
+Kind and connected.

 Kim Jones, fashion designer